maps-as-data/mapreader-workshop/README.md

    ![Open notebook window's GitHub option](images/1-open-notebook-github.png)

-3. Paste the URL of this repository (`https://github.com/Living-with-Machines/spatial-humanities-mapreader-workshop`) into the search bar and press `Enter`.
+3. Paste the URL of this repository into the search bar and press `Enter`.

     ![GitHub search bar](images/1-open-notebook-url.png)

 4. After pressing `Enter`, a list of notebooks in the repository should appear.
-Click on `spatial-humanities-workshop.ipynb` to open it.
+Click on `mapreader-spatial-humanities-workshop.ipynb` to open it.

     ![Select the notebook](images/1-open-notebook-link.png)